mohanbera/sample-gRPC-node/README.md

 # Simple gRPC implementation with nodejs

-Simple implementation for Unary, Server streaming, & client streaming for gRPC.
+Simple implementation of Unary, Server streaming, & Client streaming for gRPC.